AlexMazursky/academic-kickstart/content/authors/admin/_index.md

 Previously, I worked at Meta (Reality Labs Research) as a haptics research scientist intern.

 Outside of lab, I enjoy biking (& wrenching on bikes), running, and spending time in the gym.
-To relax, I hang out with my partner & our two cats​ :smile_cat:(Migo and Merlot).
+To relax, I hang out with my partner & our two cats​ :smile_cat:(Migo & Merlot).